suzannasem/data_feminism/weekly_syllabus.md

+---
+title: Spring 2025 Weekly Schedule
+layout: template
+filename: weekly_syllabus.md
+---

 # Weekly Syllabus Spring 2025

 _______________________________________________________

 ## Module 1: Building blocks of engaging with data feminism

+Module 1 will introduce us to the fundamentals of data feminism with a focus on identifying and challenging power structures in the act of data collection, analysis, and communication with a specific emphasis on who is counted in many data initiatives.
+Along with this, we will begin to learn Python skills to better engage in the material through hands-on, interactive workshops.
 ________________________________________________________

 ### Week 1 (1/22/25): Introduction to Data Feminism